PatrickVieira1/patrickvieira1.github.io/index.md

 ### Achievements

 - [Third Place on CONBRAVA](http://conbrava.comercial.ws/site/en/home-en/)
 <p style="font-size:14px">CONBRAVA is the biggest Congress about HVAC-R on Latin America.
 On November of 2021, I published a paper about an analysis on a photovoltaic air-conditioning system and among the incredible people that were there, I was voted to be the third best article in there.
-The article can be found in on the link below</p>
+The article in portuguese can be found in on the link below</p>
 [LINK](/pdf/Análise Ecoenergética de sistemas de ar condicionado fotovoltaicos.pdf)

 ---